loosenthedark/brew-barberista-landing-page/README.md

 [Brew Coffee](docs/images/screenshots/old-site/brew-barberista-coffee-mobile.png)  |  [Brew Coffee](docs/images/screenshots/old-site/brew-barberista-coffee-tablet.png) |  [Brew Coffee](docs/images/screenshots/old-site/brew-barberista-coffee-desktop.png)
 [Brew Barber](docs/images/screenshots/old-site/brew-barberista-barber-mobile.png)  |  [Brew Barber](docs/images/screenshots/old-site/brew-barberista-barber-tablet.png) |  [Brew Barber](docs/images/screenshots/old-site/brew-barberista-barber-desktop.png)

-> Old Brew Barberista website screenshots
+> Brew Barberista old website screenshots

 Add to all of this the ongoing #DeleteFacebook movement and growing public concern over the lack of privacy across SNSs, and there is clearly a need for Brew Barberista to consolidate its brand identity and ties to the community by creating a bright and engaging standalone website.